 Asset Class Target Allocation Long-Term Expected Real Rate of Return

 US Equity 40.0% 4.2%

 International Equity 22.0% 5.2%

 Fixed Income 15.0% 1.2%

 Other Additional Categories 8.0% 3.3%

 Real Estate 6.0% 3.8%

 Private Equity 7.0% 6.3%

 Cash (LIBOR) 2.0% 0.9%

 Total 100.0%

-\Includes Hedge Funds, High Yield and Non-US Developed Bonds.
+Includes High Yield, Non-US Developed Bonds and Private Credit Strategies.

 Discount Rate: The discount rate used to measure the total pension liability as of the Measurement Date was 7.50%.
 The projection of cash flows used to determine the discount rate assumed that Plan member contributions will be made at the current contribution rates and that Employer contributions will be made at the Actuarially Determined Contribution rates, adjusted by 95%, for all fiscal years in the future.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
-The change in the discount rate from the 4.49% used in the 2017 disclosure reports is considered a change in actuarial assumptions or other inputs under GASB 68.